psu13/mutable-hakyll/posts/the-rice.md

 This is kind of unforgivable, but I guess fries are also technically a tiny bit demanding to do well on a large scale.
 But really it's still unforgivable.

+The second thing that ruined the expensive plate was that the rice was unforgiveably bad.
-What I _will_ rant about is the rice.
+_This_ I will rant about.
 It tasted like day old rice that you have left partially uncovered in the fridge and then reheated in the microwave for about 30 seconds while forgetting to add a small dribble of water.
 You bite into it and the kernels break off in your mouth in a mealy semi-crunchy and tasteless mess.
 But, you are either too lazy, too tired, too hungover, or too hungry to fix it now, and just dump your food on top hoping the sauce from the food will finish the job of bringing the rice back to life.
 But it does not.

 All this for $29 a plate.